 I think the moral to this story is to not give up hope, even if your entire flock gets really sick.
 I have some really old hens who took a long time to get well.
 Both of my hens who had the antibiotics were older and relapsed pretty hard.
 They were both sick for nearly three months!
 But you would never know it now.
 They are happy and healthy now, and I am updating this content over 2 and 1/2 years later!

 I have also learned that I now have to live my life as a chicken keeper in preventative mode.
 I have to constantly work to limit stress, keep the coop super clean and dry, and use natural supplements to build my flocks immune systems.
 I also continue to use dried oregano in food and colloidal silver (again, just be sure to use 300-500 ppm) in winter months.

-As a testament to the success of these treatments, this summer, we let several of our broody hens raise babies.
+As a testament to the success of these treatments, last summer, we let several of our broody hens raise babies.
 I was very worried about what might happen.
 Of course, these babies could never leave our property, as our flock is closed forever, but the babies all did very well.
 When the weather turned cold, the young chickens did get some very mild symptoms with a little sneezing and coughing, but the symptoms passed rather quickly and with no treatment beyond my preventative measures that have now become my habits.
 Their immunity is being built, and that’s really what beating this is all about, I think.